Categorical Chern character and braid groups: Chern functor

 \subsection{Construction of the Chern functor: motivation}

-The discussion in this section meant to provide a geometric intuition behind our construction and the technical details are postponed till the next subsection.
-The Chern character functor \(\CH\colon \MF\rightarrow \MF_{\Dr}\) is the Fourier-Mukai transform going through the category of $(\GBd)$-equivariant matrix factorizations $\MFGBdT(\scZCHd; \WCHxd)$, where
+The discussion in this section means to provide a geometric intuition behind our construction and the technical details are postponed till the next subsection.
+The Chern character functor is a Fourier-Mukai transform going through the category of $(\GBd)$-equivariant matrix factorizations $\MFGBdT(\scZCHd; \WCHxd)$, where

 $\frnD=\frn$ is (identified with) the diagonal in the factor $\frn\times\frn$ of the space $\scX$, the group $\Bd=B$ is (identified with) the diagonal in $B^2$ acting on that space and the action of $\GBd$ on $\scX_\Delta$ is